dwiknrd/llm_coursebook/README.md

    - Steps involved in connecting CSV data with LLM
    - Demonstration of using LangChain and OpenAI to build a Question-Answering System with text data

-- Day 6:
+- **Text Generation with HuggingFace**
    - Introduction to the Text Generation model in HuggingFace
    - Setting the .env token key
    - Applying HuggingFace's Inference API to use LLM without OpenAI credits
    - Integrating HuggingFace's Inference API into the previously built Question-Answering System
    - Demonstration of using HuggingFace's Inference API to build a Question-Answering System

-## Week 3: Understanding Embeddings in LLM
+## Module 3: Understanding Embeddings in LLM
-- Day 7:
+- **Understanding Embeddings in Large Language Models (LLM) for Natural Language Processing**
    - Basic concepts of embeddings in LLM
    - Usage of embeddings in natural language processing
    - Demonstration of embeddings usage in text analysis

-- Day 8:
+- **Advanced Embeddings in Large Language Models (LLM) for Text Processing**
    - In-depth understanding of embeddings in LLM
    - Introduction to popular embedding techniques like Word2Vec and FastText
    - Implementation of embeddings in text processing using Python
    - Demonstration of embedding techniques in text processing tasks

-- Day 9:
+- **Advanced Applications of Embeddings in Text Processing with Large Language Models (LLM)**
    - Application of embeddings in advanced text processing
    - Usage of embeddings for text classification and contextual understanding
    - Demonstration of embeddings usage in advanced tasks

-## Week 4: Using LLM for Web Scraping and Prompt Design
+## Module 4: Using LLM for Web Scraping and Prompt Design
-- Day 10:
+- **Leveraging Large Language Models (LLM) for Web Scraping and Information Extraction**
    - Using LLM for web scraping
    - Introduction to the steps involved in connecting website URLs with LLM
    - Introduction to LlamaIndex and its usage in web scraping
    - Demonstration of using LangChain and OpenAI to build a Question-Answering System with website data

-- Day 11:
+- **Optimizing Large Language Models (LLM) for Local Deployment and Performance Enhancement**
    - Building a locally hosted (offline) LLM using LlamaIndex and OPT (Instruction-Tuning LLM)
    - Demonstration of using LlamaIndex and OPT to host LLM locally
    - Designing effective prompts for LLM
    - Using LangChain's Caching to enhance LLM performance
    - Demonstration of prompt design and caching to maximize LLM usage

-- Day 12:
+- **Ethical Considerations and Future Implications of Generative AI with Large Language Models (LLM)**
+   - A language for LLM prompt design: Guidance
    - Understanding the ethical considerations of Generative AI
    - Impact on privacy, bias, and misinformation
    - Responsible user of Large Language Models in society